almostengr/farmosnws/README.md

 * Go to the *Feeds importer* (Structure > Feeds importer) page
 * Create a new importer and name it.
 * Select the *XPath XML Parser* as the parser.
-* Enter each of the elementst that you want to capture in the Parser Settings.
+* Enter each of the elements that you want to capture in the Parser Settings.
 * Configure the remainder of the settings for the Feeds Importer.

 #### Schedule Script
 No scheduling has to be done.
 Weather data will be automatically be pulled when Drupal cron run.
-If necessary, adjust Drupal cron frequency or use [Elysia Cron][https://www.drupal.org/project/elysia_cron] to run module specific cron.
+If necessary, adjust Drupal cron frequency or use [Elysia Cron](https://www.drupal.org/project/elysia_cron) to run module specific cron.

 ### Get Weather Data via Shell Script (Advanced)